Skip to content

 The first Leeds International Piano Competition took place in 1963.

-Co-founded by Fanny Waterman, a local piano teacher and Marion Thorpe, Countess of Harewood, over the past 60 years the competition has launched the careers of some of the greatest pianists of our time.
+Co-founded by Fanny Waterman, a local piano teacher and Marion Thorpe, Countess of Harewood, with the support of Lady Roslyn & Sir Jack Lyons, over the past 60 years the competition has launched the careers of some of the greatest pianists of our time.

 Learn More

-Equally illustrious are the names of finalists, including Mitsuko Uchida and Sir Andras Schiff, Kathryn Stott, Peter Donohoe, Louis Lortie, Lars Vogt, Leon MacCawley, Sa Chen, Denis Kozhukhin, Louis Schwizgebel.
+Equally illustrious are the names of prize-winners, including Mitsuko Uchida and Sir Andras Schiff, Kathryn Stott, Peter Donohoe, Louis Lortie, Lars Vogt, Leon McCawley, Sa Chen, Denis Kozhukhin, Louis Schwizgebel.
 Their exceptional talent continues to inspire generations of pianists.

 Past Winners